yejinannachoi/yejinannachoi.github.io/shark-tank-deal-prediction.md

 <div style="font-size:16px; font-family: 'Source Sans 3', sans-serif; margin-bottom: 10px;">Investors can use data-driven insights from this analysis to identify emerging trends and new market opportunities.
 Understanding the factors that lead to successful deals, such as specific industry patterns or regional strengths, enables investors to make more informed and effective investment decisions, reducing risk and increasing returns.</div>

 <div style="font-size:16px; font-family: 'Source Sans 3', sans-serif; margin-bottom: 10px;"><strong>Drive Economic Growth</strong></div>
-<div style="font-size:16px; font-family: 'Source Sans 3', sans-serif; margin-bottom: 20px;">Businesses that secure investments often generate jobs, revenue, and economic activity.
-By identifying the factors that lead to successful deals, the project contributes to broader economic development goals.
+<div style="font-size:16px; font-family: 'Source Sans 3', sans-serif; margin-bottom: 20px;">Businesses that secure investments generate jobs, revenue, and economic activity.
+By identifying the factors that lead to successful deals, this project contributes to broader economic development goals.
 Policymakers can leverage these insights to design initiatives that promote entrepreneurship in underrepresented industries and regions.</div>

-<div style="font-size:25px; font-family: 'Source Sans 3', sans-serif; font-weight: bold; margin-bottom: 10px;">Questions</div>
+<div style="font-size:20px; font-family: 'Source Sans 3', sans-serif; font-weight: bold; margin-bottom: 10px;">Questions</div>
 <div style="font-size:16px; font-family: 'Source Sans 3', sans-serif; margin-bottom: 40px;">
   <ul>
         <li>What types of businesses are most successful in securing deals from the Sharks?</li>